Major Works and Qualifying Long Term Agreements

 - Management agency agreements.

-If the consultation procedures are not adhered to for either works then leaseholders will only be required to pay £100 for long-term qualifying agreements although the following areas are not included:
+If the consultation rules are not adhered to for either works then leaseholders will only be required to pay £100 for long-term qualifying agreements although the following areas are not included:

 - Contracts of employment;